Whitworth Home Page > About Whitworth >

 - Men's Golf

-- 2013 Men’s golf wins the NWC championship and earns a spot in postseason action at the 2013 NCAA Men’s Golf Championships in Florida.
-Warren Friedrichs is named NWC Coach of the Year; Jesse Salzwedel, '14, and Oliver Rudnicki, '16, are selected to the First Team All-NWC, while Lyle Rudnicki, 16, Steven Plopper, '14, and Joey DeGroff, '13, are named Second Team All-NWC.
+- 2013 Men’s golf wins the NWC championship and earns a spot in postseason action at the 2013 NCAA Men’s Golf Championships, in Florida.
+Oliver Rudnicki, '16, is named to Ping's All-America Second Team; Warren Friedrichs is named NWC Coach of the Year; Jesse Salzwedel, '14, and Oliver Rudnicki are selected to the First Team All-NWC; and Lyle Rudnicki, '16, Steven Plopper, '14, and Joey DeGroff, '13, are named Second Team All-NWC.
 DeGroff and Salzwedel are named Cleveland Golf/Srixon All-America Scholars, and Salzwedel is also named to the 2013 CoSIDA Academic All-District VIII Men’s At-Large Team.
-He is one of only 12 athletes in the region chosen for this honor.

 - 2012 The Pirates finish second at the NWC tournament as well is in the NWC standings after opening the season in fourth place after the NWC Fall Classic.
 Jesse Salzwedel, '14, plays his way on to the All-NWC First Team.